 We will resume routine visa services as soon as possible but are unable to provide a specific date.
 Please visit the Department’s guidance on the phased resumption of visa services for more information.
 A paid visa fee is valid and may normally be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
 To allow all applicants who are unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee, U.S. Consulates General in South Africa will extend the validity of your payment until September 30, 2022.

-Presidential Proclamations and National Interest Exceptions: Individuals who have been present in 32 countries, including South Africa, during the 14-day period preceding their entry or attempted entry into the United States remain subject to restrictions on entry to the United States (see Presidential Proclamations 9984, 9992, 10041, and 10143).
-Consequently, the Department is conducting visa interviews in the Schengen area, United Kingdom, Ireland, Brazil, China, South Africa, and Iran only for applicants who qualify for National Interest Exceptions (NIEs) to the Presidential Proclamations.
-Please refer to National Interest Exceptions for Certain Travelers from China, Iran, Brazil, South Africa, Schengen Area, United Kingdom, and Ireland and Updates to National Interest Exceptions for Regional COVID Proclamations and submit an NIE request via this link only if your purpose of travel is listed in the categories considered for exception.
-Certain H-2 travelers from South Africa should review instructions below prior to submitting an NIE request.
+Presidential Proclamations and National Interest Exceptions: Individuals who have been present in 33 countries, including South Africa, during the 14-day period preceding their entry or attempted entry into the United States remain subject to restrictions on entry to the United States.
+Consequently, the Department is conducting visa interviews in the Schengen area, United Kingdom, Ireland, Brazil, China, India, South Africa, and Iran only for applicants who qualify for National Interest Exceptions to these Presidential Proclamations.
+Please visit this site for more information and submit an NIE request via this link only if your purpose of travel is listed in the categories considered for exception.
 We will re-evaluate this posture should restrictions be lifted.
-Please note that NIEs previously available under Presidential Proclamation 10052 are no longer be available as Presidential Proclamation 10052 expired on March 31.